membrane-systems/PCAlipids/tutorial/tutorial.md

-Below you could find the brief tutorial on using the software.
+Below you can find the tutorial on using PCAlipids.
 The tutorial is organized as follows:
 * Installation
-* Analysing of single trajectory
+* Analysis of a single trajectory
-* Comparing two different simulations
+* Comparison of two different trajectories

-All the files needed to perform the tutorial could be downloaded [here](https://github.com/membrane-systems/PCAlipids/tree/master/tutorial/).
+All the files needed to perform the tutorial can be downloaded [here](https://github.com/membrane-systems/PCAlipids/tree/master/tutorial/).

 ## Installation